benjohns1/blinkfile/docs/content/contribute.md

 ```
 npm run cypress:open
 ```
-This requires the app to be running locally on port 8020.
+This requires the app to be running locally on port 8020 with ENABLE_TEST_AUTOMATION=true, ADMIN_USERNAME=admin, ADMIN_PASSWORD=1234123412341234 which is what is run by default with `npm start`.
 The Cypress UI will open and you can select the feature file you want to run.

 Gherkin-style features are defined in `test/cypress/features`.
 Any scenarios tagged with `@pending` or `@implementing` will _not_ be run in the CI pipeline.
 Scenarios tagged with `@implementing` will show up in the test runner locally.